Encoding a topological gauge theory on a ring-shaped Raman-coupled Bose gas: Encoded Hamiltonian derivation

-To get the encoded Hamiltonian, we will use a procedure established by Faddeev and Jackiw \cite{Jackiw1993} to quantize constrained systems {without adopting a choice of gauge.
-It also fits the technical challenges of quantum simulators because it uses the minimum number of needed degrees of freedom.
-Furthermore, the Faddeev-Jackiw method does not rely on the Legendre transform for the definition of the Hamiltonian, so it can be applied to our system whereas the latter method cannot.
-In fact, since the chiral BF Lagrangian is first order with respect to time derivatives of the fields, these cannot be expressed as functions of conjugate momenta, thus the Legendre transform fails.
-This procedure has already been used for the chiral BF theory on a line \cite{Craig2022}.
-Here, the difference is that there is a topological component of the gauge potential which remains independent of matter, therefore remaining in the \textit{encoded} Hamiltonian formulation.
+To get the encoded Hamiltonian, we will use a procedure established by Faddeev and Jackiw \cite{FaddeevJackiw1988} to quantize constrained theories without adopting a choice of gauge.
+By using field redefinitions (canonical transformations) at the level of the Lagrangian and the local conservation law (Gauss' law), one eliminates the unphysical degrees of freedom.
+The resulting Lagrangian for the physical degrees of freedom only can be Legendre transformed into a Hamiltonian, the \textit{encoded} Hamiltonian, and the theory canonically quantized.
+This procedure is known to be equivalent to other quantization methods, like Dirac quantization, or to covariant quantization schemes when available \cite{Jackiw1993}.
+In the latter situation, eliminating the unphysical degrees of freedom from the Hamiltonian leads to the encoded Hamiltonian both in classical and quantum theories.
+From a quantum simulator's perspective, the use of encoded Hamiltonian is convenient because it minimizes the degrees of freedom needed and can simplify the interactions \cite{Muschik2017,Zohar2020,Haase2021,Fontana2025}.
+The Fadeev-Jackiw procedure has already been used for obtaining the chiral BF Hamiltonian on a line \cite{Craig2022}.
+Here, the difference is that there is a topological component of the gauge potential which remains independent of matter, therefore remaining in the encoded Hamiltonian formulation.

-We start the quantization procedure from \eqref{eq:cBF_matter_action} and consider the presence of interactions $V(n)$ which depend polynomially on the density.
+We start the quantization procedure from \eqref{eq:cBF_matter_action} and consider the presence of interactions $V(n)$ which depend polynomially on the local density $n = \vert \Psi \vert ^2$.
 From here on, time derivatives are denoted with a dot $\partial_t\Psi\equiv\dot{\Psi}$.
 Then, since there are no boundaries along the time and polar coordinates, we discard total derivatives with respect to these variables and write the Lagrangian in the first order formalism

 This expression shows that the conjugate momenta $\Pi_{A_\phi}=\mathcal{B}/\kappa$, $\Pi_{\mathcal{B}}=\lambda\partial_\phi\mathcal{B}/2\kappa^2r_0 $ are not functions of the fields' time derivatives, therefore the latter cannot be expressed in terms of the momenta and the Legendre transform cannot be used.
 Further, in this formalism, $A^0$ acts as a Lagrange multiplier, because no space-time derivatives of this field appear.
 Therefore, $A^0$ can be treated as a constant multiplying the local conservation law of the theory.
 Independently of discarded total derivatives, the Euler-Lagrange e.o.m. of the system read